-The amazing things about summer can also be the most detrimental to your workout routine.
-We often opt for spending the majority of our time outside on a beautiful sunny day or laying beachside during the much needed summer vacation in lieu of a sweaty cardio session and grueling free weight repetitions in a low-lit, stinky gym indoors.
-And I don’t blame you, but we have to keep up the good work and stay healthy, even in the summer.
-If you’re worried about staying on top of your exercise routine in the summer, don’t sweat it.
-These are my helpful tips and tricks that will make it a breeze to squeeze in your fitness routine while still enjoying your vacation as well as the best ways to optimize your exercise routine outdoors.
+The amazing thing about the weather finally getting nicer can also be the most detrimental to your workout routine.
+We often opt for spending the majority of our time outside on a beautiful sunny day or laying beachside during the much needed vacation in lieu of a sweaty cardio session and grueling free weight repetitions in a low-lit, stinky gym indoors.
+And I don’t blame you, but we have to keep up the good work and stay healthy, even in the spring and summer.
+If you’re worried about staying on top of your exercise routine, don’t sweat it!
+These are my helpful tips and tricks that will make it a breeze to squeeze in your fitness routine while still enjoying your vacation, as well as the best ways to optimize your exercise routine outdoors.

-So, what about all of the days we aren’t on vacation but the beautiful weather makes us feel guilty if we don’t spend time outdoors?
+So, what about all of the days the beautiful weather makes us feel guilty if we don’t spend time outdoors?
 Thankfully this isn’t actually a problem!
-There are endless options for exercising outdoors: biking, swimming, skating, volleyball, soccer, kayaking… really the list could go on for the rest of this post so I think I’ll stop there.
+There are endless options for exercising outdoors: biking, swimming, skating, volleyball, soccer, kayaking…really the list could go on for the rest of this post so I think I’ll stop there.
 However, when you want to optimize your outdoor workout, there are some activities that are better than others.
 Let’s break them down so we can slim you down.

 Biking: While the weather is nice (unfortunately it’ll be cold again before we know it), grab that bike out of your storage unit and start biking to and from work.
 Biking at 12-14 miles per hour for an hour burns up to 560 calories, and it’s a great way to avoid the gym and save time, leaving more time to spend with your friends and family at that great new restaurant with outdoor seating you’ve been dying to try!

-Volleyball: Often overlooked, volleyball is a fun group activity for the summer that is so enjoyable you won’t even realize how many calories you’ve worked off.
+Volleyball: Often overlooked, volleyball is a fun group activity that is so enjoyable you won’t even realize how many calories you’ve worked off.
 An hour long game can burn about 480 calories and leave you sore in muscles you didn’t realize existed!

 Soccer: Try organizing a pick up soccer game with your friends.
 Since soccer is primarily a running sport, you can burn more than 600 calories per hour if you are continuously moving.